pdjr-signalk/pdjr-skplugin-alarm-manager/README.md

 or alert state is present in Signal K and an audible alarm when an alarm or emergency state is present.

-Finally, the plugin implements a notification subscription service which will deliver push notifications of alarm events to subscribed devices.

 The plugin exposes an
 [HTTP API](https://pdjr-signalk.github.io/pdjr-skplugin-alarm-manager/)
 and contributes OpenAPI documentation of its interface to the Signal